jadar/DeveloperCapes/README.md

 ###Setting Up the Development Environment:
 1. Download source code as a zip by clicking "Download Zip" on the right.
 2. Unzip to a tempory directory.
 You can delete this once the source is copied.
 3. Copy everything in src/ to the root of your mod source code.
-Including ```META-INF/``` and ```META-INF/MANIFEST.MF```.
-  - If you already have a MANIFEST.MF file, you may merge them.
-All that you need is the ```FMLCorePlugin: ...``` line.
-Also, if you already have that line, you may seperate the values by a comma.
 4. Next open up your IDE and refresh the project.
 You'll notice 3 errors in ```DevCapesTickHandler```.
 This is normal.
 5. Go into ```DevCapesTickHandler``` and mouse over one of the errors.
 Click the solution that will change the access of the field in ```AbstractClientPlayer``` to public.
   - You can also use the included ```patchfiles``` script.
 Although it does require command line to input a working MCP directory, it will patch ```AbstractClientPlayer.java``` automaticly.
 Also you're going to want to ```cd``` into the directory that contains the scripts.
 Usage is ```patchfiles.cmd/.sh <mcp location>```.